aaryanrlondhe/Python-GUI-Projects/MusicPlayer/readme.md

 # Music Player using Python GUI
 Hello,

-This project is on music player created using Python graphics. 📌This project can play, pause and stop the music.
+This project is on music player created using Python graphics.
+This project can play, pause and stop the music.
 I hope you like this Music Player.

 Thank you !!